xiuyechen/FishExplorer/README.md

 All data curated in the GUI can also be easily edited in the MATLAB workspace (see demo\demo_workspace_interactive.m) or in script form (see demo\demo_script.m); import back to the GUI for further exploration and visualization.

+## Details of the data ##

+The data consists of recordings of whole-brain recordings from larval zebrafish, fictively behaving in a virtual environment, imaged using a light-sheet microscope.
+The hardware system is detailed in Vladimirov, Mu, Kawashima, Bennett, Yang, Looger, Keller, Freeman and Ahrens, Nature Methods, 2014 (https://www.nature.com/articles/nmeth.3040).

+The data were collected by Yu Mu (muy (at) janelia.hhmi.org) in the [Ahrens lab](https://www.janelia.org/lab/ahrens-lab).

 ## Download the data ##